blogmywiki/smolBASIC/README.md

 ## Shapes

+The screen has a resolution of 640 x 480 pixels.
+The top left corner is 0,0.
+The bottom right corner is 639,479.

 `circle 20 30 40` draws a circle at x=20, y=30 with a radius of 40

 `rectangle 100 200 30 40` draws a rectangle at x=100, y=200 of width 30 and height 40